Svetoslavb04/AutoMarkt-REST-API/README.md

 - Endpoint for vehicle makes `/vehicles/makes`
 - Returns `JSON`

-> Available sorting types are ['makeAsc', 'makeDesc', 'priceAsc', 'priceDesc', 'yearAsc', 'yearDesc'].
+> Available sorting types are ['makeAsc', 'makeDesc', 'priceAsc', 'priceDesc', 'yearAsc', 'yearDesc', 'postedOnAsc', 'postedOnDesc'].

 ### UPDATE
 You should be the creator of the product to edit it!